2.5 nautical miles long, 200 metres wide. Maximum draft 11.1 metres subject to agreement.

 PrimePort is well equipped to manage an array of import or export general cargos.
 PrimePort is a key base for Chatham Island trade.

 Timaru is New Zealand's second largest fishing port.
-It is home to several deep sea trawling vessels and a 17 vessel inshore fishing fleet.
+It is home to several deep sea trawling vessels and a number of inshore fishing vessels.
 There are two major fish processing plants adjacent to the fishing harbour.

 The container handling services include: